Interaction between an impurity and nonlinear excitations in a polariton condensate: Interaction between an impurity and a bright soliton

 (ii) Trapping scenario.
-Without dissipation, as shown in Figs. \ref{figure2} (a) and (d), the bright soliton is trapped by the impurity with a moderate mass ($m_{\text{eff}}=1.10$), as displayed by the position of the bright soliton (see the solid lines in Fig. \ref{figure2} (a)).
-Furthermore, the impurity mode [dotted lines in Fig.~\ref{figure2} (a)] is strongly excited and begins to oscillate, while the soliton amplitude [dashed-dotted lines \ref{figure2} (a)] decreases drastically.
-The phenomenon is further verified by the numerical simulations in Fig. \ref{figure2} (d).
+In the absence of dissipation [Figs. \ref{figure2} (a) and (d)], the bright soliton can be trapped by an impurity with a moderate mass ($m_{\text{eff}}=1.10$), as indicated by the position of the bright soliton [solid lines in Fig. \ref{figure2} (a)].
+Furthermore, the impurity mode [dashed lines in Fig.~\ref{figure2} (a)] is strongly excited and begins to oscillate, whereas the soliton amplitude [dashed-dotted lines \ref{figure2} (a)] decreases drastically.
+This result is verified by the numerical simulations in Fig.~\ref{figure2} (d).
 In the presence of dissipation [Figs. \ref{figure2} (b), (c) and (e), (f)], the bright soliton can still be trapped by the impurity, but the oscillating behavior of the bright soliton begins to disappear.
-This can be understood, as the dissipation will destroy the low-energy excitations created by the collisions of the bright soliton and the impurity.
+This can be understood, as the dissipation will destroy the low-energy excitations generated from the collisions of the bright soliton and the impurity.

-(iii) Reflection scenario: Without dissipation, as shown in Figs. \ref{figure3} (a) and (d), the bright soliton is visibly reflected by the heavy impurity ($m_{\text{eff}}=1.28$).
-Compared to the above two scenarios, the presence of dissipation has relatively small effects on the reflection scenario, as shown in Figs. \ref{figure3} (b), (e) and (d), (f).
-This can be expected, because the heavier the impurity is, the less excitations are created from the collisions of the bright soliton and the impurity.
+(iii) Reflection scenario.
+In the absence of dissipation [Fig. \ref{figure3} (a) and (d)], the bright soliton can be reflected by a heavy impurity ($m_{\text{eff}}=1.28$).
+In contrast to the above transmission and trapping scenarios, dissipation has relatively small effects on the reflection scenario, as shown in Figs. \ref{figure3} (b), (e) and (d), (f).
+This can be expected, because the heavier the impurity is, the less excitations are created from the collisions.